Chandan-Kr-dev/Chandan-Kr-dev/README.md

 # 💫 About Me:
-Hi , Myself Chandan Kumar a passionate Developer From India Full stack Web developer and currently I am pursuing my B.Tech in Information Technology from Techno Main Salt Lake
+Hi , Myself Chandan Kumar a passionate Developer From India Full stack Web developer and a Game Developer and currently I am pursuing my B.Tech in Information Technology from Techno Main Salt Lake

 ## 🌐 Socials: